 Dr Toby Whitley, Lecturer in Analogue and Digital Electronics

 “Our showcase is the pinnacle of the student achievement, a culmination of three or four years of hard work.
 It was fabulous to see the results of that hard work and the justifiably proud authors of some quite astounding final project software.
 We had an amazing range from the Digital Kennel, air quality monitoring software and the bespoke operating system.
 Many of these could so easily go into production.”

 Dr Shirley Atkinson, Associate Head in Computing

-Third year Plymouth engineering students and alumni explain how the University's Engineering Project Showcase Day offers an opportunity to demonstrate their passion to lecturers, their fellow students and also to industry professionals and potential employers.
+Plymouth engineering students and alumni explain how the University's Student Project Showcase Day offers an opportunity to demonstrate their passion to lecturers, their fellow students and also to industry professionals and potential employers.